-Part of the old guard of Swedish Death Metal, Grave, with the membership of Jorgen Sandstrom (vocals), Ola Lindgren (guitar/vocals), Jonas Torndal (guitar) and Jensa Paulsson (drums).
+art of the old guard of Swedish death metal, Grave featured the starting membership of Jorgen Sandstrom (vocals), Ola Lindgren (guitar/vocals), Jonas Torndal (guitar) and Jensa Paulsson (drums).
 Originally called Corpse they would feature a down-tuned, mid pace musical style on their debut, Into The Grave (1991), after releasing a number of singles and EPs since their founding in 1986, most notably And Here I Die ...
 Satisfied EP (1993).
 The album, You'll Never See ...
 (1992), saw Torndal leave because of his dislike for the increased touring schedule; unable to find a suitable replacement the band continued as a three-piece with guitarist Jörgen Sandström switching to bass.

 Their third album, Soulless (1994), showed a somewhat different style by blending experimentation and industrial tones into the death metal of the previous albums.
 Sandström would leave in 1996 to join Entombed to be replaced by guitarist Ola Lindgren who would now assume both roles.
 Lindgren would take over vocals for their fourth album, Hating Life (1996) to further the style of Soulless.
 Another European and American tour followed, resulting in their only live album Extremely Rotten Live (1997).
 Soon after, the band broke up.